 Howdy, folks!
 Welcome to another in a series of periodic ed tech news roundups.
 We hope you enjoy this one, and if you have a story you’d like to see included, let us know.

-Coding, Online and Offline
+Learning Online and In-Person

 Low poly has been around for decades in the computer industry.
 As early game designers needed a way to generate images (and later animation) that did not exceed the available memory, they found they could reduce the file size by reducing the amount of information contained in the picture itself.
 This was achieved by connecting a mesh of dots to form polygons that are filled with a single color.
 The most popular shape to use is a triangle.
 This method allowed designers to easily reduce an image to mathematical terms instead of every pixel having its own color.
 You may have noticed that even current gaming systems are making use of the retro look of low poly.
 News sites may apply a low poly filter when interviewing a witness that wants to remain anonymous so that their physical features are less likely to be identified.